Emulating the Lyman-Alpha forest 1D power spectrum from cosmological simulations: New models and constraints from the eBOSS measurement: Emulator Validation

 In this first test we check that the emulator correctly reproduces the power spectrum of a given simulation when only the other remaining simulations are used to train it.
 Explicitly, all astrophysical post-processings of one simulation are removed from the training set while all post-processings of other simulations are kept.
 We then attempt to emulate the intrinsic astrophysical evolution of the left out simulation.
 This allows us to estimate the accuracy of the emulator's predictions for the transmission power spectrum.

-Note that this result actually quantifies the joint residual from two effects: a) the accuracy of the astrophysical post-processing when generating different realizations of \{$T_0$,\,$\gamma$,\,$\bar{F}$\} and b) the interpolation accuracy of the emulator in different parts of the cosmological parameter space in the worst-case scenario of reduced model density at the point of interest.
+Note that this result actually quantifies the joint residual from two effects: a) the accuracy of the astrophysical post-processing when generating different realizations of \{$T_0$,\,$\gamma$,\,$\bar{F}$\} and b) the interpolation accuracy of the emulator in different parts of the cosmological parameter space\footnote{This also includes variations of the heating rate and thus emulation in $\lambda_P$\,.} in the worst-case scenario of reduced model density at the point of interest.

 \Cref{fig:leave-one-out power spectrum} shows the result of the leave-one-out test for redshifts between 2.2 and 4.6.
 The accuracy of the emulation procedure is at the percent level on all relevant wavenumbers for the considered redshift bins as long as the left out simulation is not on the edge of the cosmological parameter space used for training.
 We quantify whether a left out simulation is \enquote{inside} or \enquote{on the edge} of the training volume by checking whether the smallest hypercube encompassing the parameters of all remaining simulations contains the parameters of the left out simulation or not.